 1:30 sec video Naloxone Hydrochloride

-https://www.youtube.com/watch?v=35lBf5s-iro as per all medicine, see below for CPR guidelines etc.
+as per all medicine, see below for resuscitation guidelines etc.

-Layperson training the following would be charged with ‘Conspiracy to council mass murder’
+Layperson teaching the following would be charged with ‘Conspiracy to council mass murder’

-Over a million respiratory emergency patients presented to hospitals per year in Ontario.
-7,000 out of hospital cardiac arrests/year in Ontario, a lot less are sudden witnessed cardiac arrests the only time chest compression’s only may be of benefit, blood is still oxygenated.
-Train tens of thousands of laypersons all the signs of respiratory emergency.
-Then tell them to give chest compressions only, lay responders are eager to follow the nurses instructions thinking they are saving lives.
-Majority of morbidity and mortality is happening to those who never used a drug in their lives.
+Over a million people in need of respiratory assist per year in Ontario.
+15,000 out of hospital cardiac arrests/year in Ontario, a lot less are sudden witnessed cardiac arrests the only time chest compression’s only may be of benefit, blood is still oxygenated.

 Ontario Naloxone Training Video